-Data sources: Land Registry Price Paid Data; Registers of Scotland - custom dataset - decile price of residential property sales; Living Costs and Food Survey (LCF) and Household Finances Survey (HFS)
+Data sources: Land Registry Price Paid Data; Registers of Scotland – custom dataset – decile price of residential property sales; Land and Property Services (LPS), Northern Ireland – custom dataset – decile price of residential property sales; Living Costs and Food Survey (LCF) and Household Finances Survey (HFS)

 How compiled: administrative and survey data

-Geographic coverage: countries in Great Britain and regions in England
+Geographic coverage: countries in the UK and regions in England

 This quality and methodology information report contains information on the quality characteristics of the data, as well as the methods used to create it.